YunoRock/yunoconfig/README.md

 So, once you want to push a new packet, you have to test it as much as possible.
 Take.
 Your.
 Time.
 And remember to ask for help if you need it.
 Hard work for the template creation = good user experience.

+> **Portability should be taken into account**: write portable templates.

+__Rationale__: portability helps to change OS if necessary (one day Alpine may become bloated) or to adapt our project on another OS (hello BSD guys) if people are interested in doing so.
+Also, at some point we may want to manage many servers with our tool, and we do not want to require a specific OS.

 ---